-Our Level 3 Cruising course is a four-day course run in our or a member’s keelboat.
+Our Level 3 Cruising course is a three-day course run in our or a member’s 55ft race yacht (the same as the level 2 boat) and limited to just 5 students.

-This is an all-inclusive course; the fee covers food, drinks and accommodation.
+This is an all-inclusive course; the fee covers food, drinks and accommodation on board.

 During the Level 3 cruising course you will gain an understanding of safety on the water, navigation, tides, Identifying vessels and navigational marks, Maritime Collision avoidance rules and processes, using a VHF radio, engine maintenance and of course sailing skills, as well as practical application of the Coastguards Boat Master course (with the intentions of improving understanding for people that have completed the Boat Master course or help prepare people to take the boat master course);